-Kyoto Seika University was founded in 1968 and licensed as a university in 1979.
-The school is geared towards budding manga artists.
+Kyoto Seika University was founded in 1968 and licensed as a university in the year 1979.
+The school is geared towards manga artists in training.
 Seika corresponds to five faculties: Art, Design, Manga, Popular Culture and Humanities and associated Graduate Schools.
 More than 3,000 students enroll annually in this animation school.
-Undergraduate student tuition is 1.75 million yen.
+Tuition fees for undergraduate students are 1.75 million yen.

-The institution offers courses and programs that lead to officially recognized higher education degrees, such as bachelor's, master's and doctoral degrees in various fields of study.
-Courses Offered: Voice Acting, Game Creator, Computer Graphics Animation Creator, Multimedia Creator, Soap Operas, Animator, Manga and Comics.
+The institution offers courses and programs leading to officially recognized higher education degrees, such as bachelor's, master's and doctoral degrees in various fields of study.
+Courses Offered: Voice Acting, Game Maker, CGI Animation Maker, Multimedia Maker, Soap Operas, Animator, Manga and Comics.

 Aoba-Japan International School

-At Aoba Japan International School it is very common to receive international students.
+At Aoba Japan International School it is quite common to welcome international students.
 To study at such an institution costs an average of 2,773,500 yen.
 The school aims to develop future global leaders, entrepreneurs and innovators, effective communicators, wise risk takers and effective problem solvers.
-The courses offered by the school are Voice Acting, Game Creator and Computer Graphics Animation Creator.
+The courses offered by the school are Voice Acting, Game Creator and CGI Animation Creator.

-Tokyo seiyu senmon anime school or Tokyo media academy.
-This school offers animation courses for voice actors that last up to 2 years.
+The Tokyo seiyu senmon anime school or Tokyo Media Academy.
+This school offers animation courses for voice actors lasting up to 2 years.
 The school receives 155 students per year.

 The courses offered are vocalization, pronunciation, breathing techniques and attunement.
-Voice acting: performance, character Expression: emotionally rich and dynamic expression, game creator, computer graphics animation creator, multimedia creator, soap operas, animator, manga and comics.
+Voice acting: performance, character Expression: emotionally rich and dynamic expression, Game Creator, CGI Animation Creator, Multimedia Creator, Soap Operas, Animator, Manga and Comics.

 Sougou Gakuin Entertainment Media School was founded as a company in 1993 in Shibuya, Tokyo, Japan.
-This animation school offers course systems in various areas of entertainment such as game creators, mangaka, writers and essayists, animators, designers computer and graphics, but also voice actors.
+This animation school offers course systems in various areas of entertainment, such as game creators, mangaka, writers and essayists, animators, computer and graphics designers, but also voice actors.